Achieving better posture is a popular goal thanks to the explosion of interest in mobility and “prehab” focused training in recent years.

 A standing desk will be your best option here.

-The above picture is mine, but it was inspired by a similar one by Kelly Andrews, DC, in an article he wrote.
+The above infographic is mine, but it was inspired by a similar one by Kelly Andrews, DC, in an article he wrote.
 In the same article, he perfectly describes the key points of seated ergonomics:

 He also mentions a solid protocol for diagnosing back pain caused by poor posture during the work week: